apollosoldier/Advanced-Classifier/README.md

 You may need to adjust the model architecture, data augmentation strategies, self-supervised learning framework, and adaptive training strategies depending on your specific requirements and dataset.
 Please refer to the respective class implementations and modify them as needed.

 # 📄 License
-This project is released under the LICENCE.
+This project is released under the MIT LICENCE.